 New rail lines bring new art

-The number of art pieces is about to grow substantially with the opening of four new rail lines and a bus rapid transit line in 2016.
+The number of art pieces is growing substantially with the recent openings of new rail lines and a bus rapid transit line.
 The artists and projects are set for the three rail lines that make up the Fastracks Eagle P3 project which consists of the University of Colorado A Line going to/from DIA, the G Line, connecting downtown Dever and the Arvada-Wheat Ridge area, and the B Line connecting Westminster to downtown and the R Line connecting southeast Denver to the University of Colorado A Line at Peoria Station along the I-225 corridor.
 Click on the images below to meet the artists and see their ideas.

 Take an art tour

 You're probably familiar with art walks…but did you know that in metro Denver, you can take an art ride?

 Thanks to RTD's Art-n-Transit program, you can enjoy an eclectic array of public art pieces at more than 45 rail stations and bus terminals throughout the metro area.
 Keep reading to learn more about the art behind the transit and then take a self-guided tour of the artwork.